Hundreds of HK-listed firms file incomplete results, using virus rule exemptions

 Many Hong Kong companies asked staff to work remotely, also causing problems for auditors.

-According to figures from bourse operator Hong Kong Exchanges and Clearing, 1,399 companies were able to publish audited results on time, 12 shared material financial information, again allowed under the relaxed rules.
+According to figures from bourse operator Hong Kong Exchanges and Clearing (0388.HK), 1,399 companies were able to publish audited results on time, 12 shared material financial information, again allowed under the relaxed rules.

 Five companies’ shares have been suspended from trading because they could not even meet the relaxed rules.